Reddaxi/Obsidian_BloodBanner/Places/RedBrand/House Ædelhoff/Ædelhoff Vineyard.md

-The party went here after the raid on the barracks in [[Redbrand]], finding the Vinyard mostly abandoned.
+The party went here after the raid on the barracks in [[Redbrand]], finding the Vineyard mostly abandoned.

-Renfry discovered the proprietor covering in his bedroom, claiming that the workers had left with his brother.
+Renfry discovered [[Lord Ædelhoff]] cowering in his bedroom, claiming that the workers had left with his brother.